kermitt2/grobid/doc/References.md

 GROBID (2008-2020) <https://github.com/kermitt2/grobid>
 ```

-Please do not include a particular person name to emphasize the project and tool!
+Please do not include a particular person name to emphasize the project and the tool!

-We also ask you not to cite any crappy old research papers, but the current project itself.
+We also ask you not to cite any old research papers, but the current project itself, because, yes, we can cite a software project in the bibliographical references and not just mention it in a foot note ;)

 Here's a BibTeX entry: